-We are taking a big step here toward providing additional parks and recreational facilities for the use and enjoyment of overnor Ronald Reagan today announced that he has vetoed the following bills:
+We are taking a big step here toward providing additional parks and recreational facilities for the use and enjoyment of

 Californians throughout the state.
 The projects have been carefully selected and new and better leisure-time facilities will benefit great numbers of Californians."